kubeflow/website/content/docs/started/getting-started-gke.md

      The value of this variable becomes the name of your deployment.
      The contents of this directory are described in the next section.
    * **${PROJECT}** - the _name_ of the GCP project where you want kubeflow deployed to.
-   * During `kfctl init` you need to choose to use **EITHER** IAP or basic auth.
+   * During `kfctl init` you need to choose to use either IAP or basic auth.
    * `kfctl generate all` will try to fetch user email address from your credential.
 If it can't find a valid email address, you need to pass a valid email address with flag `--email <your email address>`.
-This email address will be admin of your deployment.
+This email address will be configured to be an admin of your kubeflow deployment.

 1. Check the resources deployed in namespace `kubeflow`: